James100010/visualspeed/README.md

 # visualspeed
 This program was primarly coded by AI.
-My intent behind this program is to be able to measure/estimate the speed of cars passing on the street in front.
+My intent behind this program is to be able to measure/estimate the speed of cars passing on the street in front using video recorded from my phone camera.

 For best results:
 1) Ensure the camera is stable (place it on a ledge or stand)